 Field-hunting tip

-Look in metamorphosed manganese ore deposits country — that is the host setting where pyrobelonite typically forms.
+Look in metamorphosed manganese ore deposits country, the host setting where pyrobelonite typically forms.
 If you start seeing hausmannite, berynite, manganosite in float, you are in the right ground.
 Field specimens usually show a tabular to acicular crystals, often as radiating sprays or crusts habit, so train your eye for that shape before scanning the outcrop.